La MaMa Experimental Theatre Club: Cultural ambassador

 The La MaMa companies did not only bring La MaMa plays to Europe but also brought plays that were first presented at other Off-Off-Broadway venues.
 These included Home Free!, The Madness of Lady Bright, and Miss.
 Victoria from Caffe Cino, as well as Birdbath and Chicago from Theatre Genesis.
 Thus, La MaMa acted as "international ambassadors, not just for La MaMa, but for new Village playwriting generally."

-La MaMa has extended past these European tours, with satellite La MaMa theatres opening over the years in Boston, Amsterdam, Bogotá, Israel, London, Melbourne, Morocco, Munich, Paris, Tokyo, Toronto, and Vienna.
+La MaMa has opened satellite La MaMa theatres in Boston, Amsterdam, Bogotá, Israel, London, Melbourne, Morocco, Munich, Paris, Tokyo, Toronto, and Vienna.
 As of 2006, only a few continued to carry the La MaMa name, including La MaMa Bogotá, La MaMa Tel Aviv, and La MaMa Melbourne.

 These tours and satellite theatres not only created international connections and established La MaMa as a cultural ambassador for Off-Off-Broadway theatre, but also introduced experimental playwriting and O'Horgan's style of directing to international audiences.
 The La MaMa tours also allowed Stewart to create cross-cultural exchanges.
 She brought many notable international artists to La MaMa in Manhattan, including the Polish director Jerzy Grotowski in 1969 and the Romanian director Andrei Șerban in 1970.

 Stewart also created site-specific productions internationally.
 In 1981, she directed Romeo and Juliet on the grounds of Leopoldskran Castle in Salzburg, Austria.
 In 2004, she directed Trojan Women at the ruins in Gardzienice, Poland.

 La MaMa Umbria, in Spoleto, Italy, is an artist's retreat and cultural center founded in 1990 by Stewart with her MacArthur Grant money.
 Since 2000, La MaMa has held a three-week international symposium for directors at the Umbria location.